pius706975/lectronic_backend/README.md

   git checkout main
 ```

-Install npm dependencies in the main folder that contains package.json so that npm will be initiated and all of the dependencies will be installed
+Install npm dependencies in the main folder that contains package.json so that npm will be initiated and all of the dependencies will be installed.
 ``` bash
   npm install
 ```